abhi-kulkarni/TeamManagement/README.md

 4) Create a new database using MYSQL.

-5) Go inside the team_management_app folder and create a .env file in the same directory as "manage.py" and replace the below with your data.
+5) Go inside the team_management_app folder and create a <b>.env </b> file in the same directory as "manage.py" and replace the below with your data.

     SECRET_KEY=<YOUR_SECRET_KEY> <br />
     DEBUG=True <br />